Man wanted over jogger attack in Dandenong North

-A man on a bike is wanted over an attack on an “exceptionally brave” jogger on Dandenong Creek Trail last month.
+Police are hunting a sex attacker after an “opportunistic” assault on a female jogger on Dandenong Creek Trail last month.

-Sexual Crimes Squad detectives are holding an information caravan in Dandenong North this afternoon (14 February) as part of the investigation.
+Sexual Crimes Squad detectives opened an information caravan in Dandenong North on 14 February as part of the investigation.

 They have released footage of a man they are hoping to identify.

-A woman was running along the trail, near Outlook Drive just north of Mercer Court, when an unknown man approached her about 3pm on 31 January, police say.
+The victim was allegedly attacked while running along the trail, near Outlook Drive just north of Mercer Court, about 3pm on 31 January.

-She was running in a southerly direction on the trail when she first saw the man on a bicycle.
+She was running in a southerly direction on the trail when she first saw the stranger on a bicycle.

 After turning around shortly after to start running north, the same man allegedly approached her from behind and threw her to the ground.